 A selection of funding programmes for German and foreign academics run by the most important research funding institutions.
 Target group: international students, graduates, post-docs and academics interested in a research stay in Germany.

 Most of the funding programmes that are included in the brochure, are offered by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), the German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation.
-You can find more detailed descriptions of these organizations here:

 To help you navigate through the German cancer research landscape and find the right funding programme for your needs, we invite you to get in touch with us!